aerni/statamic-apple-news/README.md

     | Collections
     |--------------------------------------------------------------------------
     |
-    | The handles of the collections you want to publish articles from.
+    | The handles of the collections whose entries you want to publish.
     |
     */